Whether you’re pregnant, are thinking about having a baby, or already have children, we will help you find the right care, support, and resources.

 The Fourth Trimester is a critical time period in a birthing parent’s life, usually viewed as the time between birth and 12 weeks postpartum, which sets the stage for long-term health and well-being.

 The Fourth Trimester is a time of recovery and adjustment as you are filled with many new experiences and changes.
-Remember to take care of yourself during these first few weeks to properly recover so that you can best care for your new baby.
+First 5 Ventura County’s Welcome Every Baby home visitors can serve as trusted partners to help you through early parenthood.

 To learn more on how to recover from birth, click here.